calltelemetry/calltelemetry/docs/deployment/ova.md

 Changing the IP is standard CentOS 8.0 processes.
 I've used the "nmtui" CLI utility in my lab testing to assign static IPs.

 ### Change the OS Password
-Good practice, change the password, it's one command.
+Good practice, change the OS password for calltelemetry - it's just one command.
 ```
 passwd
 ```